bubbletroubles/PowerStig/GettingStarted.md

 ### IA Review

 As you work through your list of non-compliant settings you are all but guaranteed to come across a STIG rule that cannot be enforced on a server.
-There is a reason that all the STIG's come with a flashing disclaimer to thoroughly test before pushing the big red button to deploy all of the settings.
+There is a reason that all the STIG's come with a flashing disclaimer to thoroughly test before pushing the big red button to deploy all the settings.
 This is also the precise point in time when many admins get their future self into trouble (Technical Debt).
 You add a manual change, script, or OU based GPO to override a higher-level setting.
 You may or may not have documented, or at the very least, you'll do it "later".